ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Account Deactivation

-A client can deactivate an account by posting a signed update to the server with a status field of "deactivated."
+A client can deactivate an account by posting a signed update to the account URL with a status field of "deactivated."
 Clients may wish to do this when the account key is compromised or decommissioned.

 ~~~~~~~~~~
 POST /acme/acct/1 HTTP/1.1